Eng

 The regulated beach monitoring season runs from Memorial Day to Labor Day.
 Results are typically updated weekly on Fridays during the season, pending the sampling schedule and processing.

-Beach monitoring and reporting will resume in May 2025.
+Beach monitoring and reporting will resume again in May 2026.

 For questions regarding beach advisories, contact our Environmental Health Division at smchd.env@maryland.gov or by calling 301-475-4321.